sjoerdvink99/portfolio/README.md

-# Web-development projects
+# Portfolio of Sjoerd Vink
-These are some of the web-development projects Sjoerd has done.
+These are some of the projects Sjoerd has done.

 ## Project 1
 Some text...